Mark Tatum Q&A: Will Drake host NBA awards show?

 The NBA—in spite of our half-hearted protest—is going ahead with its first ever awards show this summer.
 The winner of the most compelling MVP race of this decade won’t be revealed until after the playoffs, along with more traditional awards such as Coach of the Year and Sixth Man and others that are yet to be announced.

 There are already rumors that Drake will host what the NBA is promising will be a star-studded affair.
-The Crossover recently caught up with NBA deputy commissioner Mark Tatum to learn more about the awards show, his favorite Drake song and much more.
+The Crossover recently caught up with NBA deputy commissioner Mark Tatum to learn more about the awards show (coming June 26), his favorite Drake song and much more.

 Rohan Nadkarni: Tell me more about the awards show coming up this summer.
 What are you most excited about?